dhananjaygr/Demosecurityinwiz/100-Foundation/custom-classifier-lab.md

-# DSPM: Define a Custom Classifier
+# DSPM: Defining Custom Classifiers

 *Scenario A:* You work for an organization that tags it's intellectual property with "Company Confidential – Internal Only".